mitranim/rf/readme.md

 ## Overview

-Short for "**ref**lect **ut**ils": utilities missing from the "reflect" package in the Go standard library.
+Short for "**r**e**f**lect utils": utilities missing from the "reflect" package in the Go standard library.
 Small and dependency-free.

-See the full documentation at https://godoc.org/github.com/mitranim/refut.
+See the full documentation at https://pkg.go.dev/github.com/mitranim/rf.

 ## Changelog

-### v0.1.3

-Added `IsZero`, `IsRvalZero`.

-### v0.1.2

-Changed to Unlicense.

-### v0.1.1
+### v0.2.0

-* Bugfix: `TraverseStruct` and `TraverseStructRval` no longer attempt to traverse nil embedded struct pointers.
-* `TraverseStruct` and `TraverseStructRval` now allow a nil struct pointer as input, without traversing its fields.
-This behavior is consistent with nil embedded struct pointers.
+Complete revision.

+* Removed useless or rarely-used utils.
-* Added `RvalDerefAlloc`.
+* Added many missing utils.
+* New approach to walking / traversal.
+The old naive approach walked the entire structure every time.
+The new approach is to JIT-compile a precise walker that visits just what you need, caching it for a combination of type + filter.
+This makes walking dramatically more efficient.
-* Added `RvalFieldByPathAlloc`.
+* Added `Cache` for generating and caching arbitrary type-dependent structures.

-### v0.1.0

-First tagged release.
+* Renamed from `github.com/mitranim/refut` to `github.com/mitranim/rf` for brevity.

 ## License